 - Are you willing to pay a firm to manage the PPC campaigns for you?

 If you again answer yes to these questions, then PPC might be the best option.
-As much as I dislike online advertising, I know it serves a segment of the market where SEO is not a good fit.
+As much as I dislike paying for website traffic, I know it serves a segment of the market where SEO is not a good fit.
 There are companies that simply do not have the time or resources available to create solid content and for these situations, PPC might be the only valid option.
 There are also industry constraints, like healthcare and pharmaceuticals, where compliance regulation forces a broad digital marketing approach.
 And in these cases, PPC is the most viable option.

 Occasionally I’ll speak with a company who is against SEO and PPC.
 They tell me they don’t have time to write content and don’t want to spend money on advertising.
 After hearing this I’ll ask them how they expect to bring in traffic and the usual response is social media.

 They expect to focus all their efforts on Facebook (for example) and this will drive traffic.
-My next questions is always about their social media plan and what type of “things” they plan on sharing via Facebook.
+My next questions are always about their social media plan and what type of “things” they plan on sharing via Facebook.
 Guess what happens – silence.
-Dead, long, painful silence.
+Dead, long, and painful silence.

 Social media works great for driving web traffic and overall branding, but you have to have something of value to share.
 While you can provide information from other websites or sources, that won’t drive a large amount of traffic to your own website.

-Social media should be part of a larger marketing program.
+Social media should be part of a larger digital marketing program.
 It cannot be the entire program.

 Blending SEO and PPC

 Another situation is when you compete in an environment where higher volume keywords are just outside your reach.
-In this situation you could devote PPC funding to higher volume and more competitive keywords, but use SEO to target long tail keywords that are easier to rank with on search.
+In this situation, you could devote PPC funding to higher volume and more competitive keywords, and use SEO to target long-tail keywords that are easier to rank with on search.

-Find balance in your marketing plan and focus your plan not on what you’ve read or overheard, but on what is right for your specific organizations.
+Find balance in your digital marketing efforts and focus your plan not on what you’ve read or overheard, but on what is right for your specific organizations.